Threespot/tolaria/README.md

 - Assists in providing inline help and documentation to your editors.
   No passwords to manage!
 Tolaria uses email-based authentication.
 - No magic DSL.
 Work directly in ERB on admin forms, index views, and inspection screens.
 - Completely divorced/compartmentalized from the rest of the Rails application.
+Does not use `to_param`.
 - Easily overridable on a case-by-case basis for more advanced CMS functionality.
 - Designed for use on Heroku, in containers, and on websites with TLS.
 - Modest dependencies.

 ### Browser Support

-Tolaria supports IE10+, Safari, Chrome, Firefox, iOS, and Android 2.3+.
+Tolaria supports IE10+, Safari, Chrome, Firefox, iOS, and Chrome for Android.
 Note that these are the browsers your site editors will need, not the general site audience, which can differ.

 ### Getting Started